mercedezvdw/ram_ah/README.md

 To run this program, the user needs to have a working version of python installed and download and unzip the 'ram_ah' folder.
 After this, the user needs to install the required packages, listed in 'requirements.txt'.
 The user now needs to open the 'ram_ah' directory in the preferred code editor.

-Now, the user simply needs to type 'python main.py' into the command line and press enter, and the code will run.*
+Now, the user simply needs to type `python main.py` into the command line and press enter, and the code will run.
+For more information regarding the command line use `python main.py --help`.

-We are using the given data of districts 1-3.
-District 0 and test have been used for our own experimenting purposes.

-## Running the algorithms
-Argparse has been implemented for running `main.py`.
-For additional information, you can use `--help`.
 To run an algorithm use `--algo "name_algorithm" --district "district_number"`.
 Optional: use `--plot` to make a plot of the results.

 Here's an example how it works:
 ```
 python3 main.py --algo SADDA --district 1 --plot
 ```

+We are using the given data of districts 1-3.
+District 0 and test have been used for our own experimenting purposes.

 ## Algorithms
 To find an efficient solution to our problem, we have implemented several algorithms.